srosenthal/rest-demo/README.md

 	GET /customers/{id}

-List all customers in the database:
+List all customers in the database (page and pageSize parameters are optional):

-	GET /customers
+	GET /customers?page=0&pageSize=10

-List customers that are similar to customer with a given id:
+List customers that are similar to customer with a given id (page and pageSize parameters are optional):

-	GET /customers?likeId={id}
+	GET /customers?likeId={id}&page=0&pageSize=10

 Create a new customer: